modelica/efmi-standard.org/content/standard.md

 ### General release organization

 We are currently in the second year of our release cycle.
-The latest candidate-draft is the _eFMI Standard 1.0.0 Alpha 4_.
+The latest candidate-draft is the _eFMI Standard 1.0.0 Beta 1_.

 We aim to release a new major eFMI version (i.e., _eFMI Standard_ and related tooling) about every 2 years; that is our planned release cycle.
 In the first year, new features are collected and defined, i.e., we design the: